laurahw/learn-scss/README.md

-# learn-scss
+##Learn Sass
-A simple repo to learn the basics of styling your app with Scss
+This is a simple repo, bootstrapped with create-react-app to teach the basics of Scss